To perform a bulk deletion of nodes and relationships in AuraDB on a smaller instance (1GiB or 2GiB Ram), you have to carefully set

 "MATCH (n) WITH n LIMIT $limit DETACH DELETE n RETURN count(*)",

 RETURN updates, executions, runtime, batches;

-You can resize the instance momentarily until the bulk delete completes so you can use bigger batch size and resize it back to its original size afterwards.
-Please be aware that resizing the instance will incur some extra cost, therefore plan it accordingly.
+You can resize the instance momentarily until the bulk delete completes, so you can use a bigger batch size and resize it back to its original size afterwards.
+Please be aware that resizing the instance will incur some extra cost, therefore, plan it accordingly.

 Please find the KB to resize the instance here.